abhiajk/HPDF-Team-Task/README.md

 To get coordinates for a location name: Enter location name in anyone of two rows and press the button.
 An alert box pops up with coordinates.

 # Steps to setup the app in your PC
-This project is bootstrapped with Create-React-Native-App(CRNA).
-Follow the below steps to setup this app in your PC.
+This project is bootstrapped with Create-React-Native-App(CRNA).Follow the below steps to setup this app in your PC.
 1) Ensure that you have the following installed in your PC.

 -Nodejs with npm >= 5